What is a Wildcard DNS record?

 Wildcard records don't return for lookups of the root domain

-Lookups for your root domain (the part of your domain that comes after the "www") won't return the wildcard record as you might expect.
-You'll need to make sure you define root records (empty host field) for lookups that don't specify a sub-domain.
+Lookups for your root domain (the part of your domain after the "www.") won't return the wildcard record as you might expect.
+You'll need to add a matching root record (empty Host field) or lookups will fail if your visitor omits the "www."

 Wildcard records don't override existing records (such as CNAME records)